juliamartin0/instacart/README.md

  - Temporal Patterns: Analyzed the distribution of orders by day and time to understand peak shopping periods, which can inform inventory and marketing strategies.

 **3. Data Mining & Future Analysis**
-Though not yet implemented, I plan to apply market basket analysis to further explore product relationships and co-purchase behaviors.
+Though not yet implemented, I plan to apply market basket analysis to explore product relationships and co-purchase behaviors further.
 By leveraging algorithms such as Apriori, I can uncover frequently purchased product combinations and generate actionable recommendations for cross-selling and product bundling strategies.

 **4. Clustering by Consumer Behavior**